 LIM-Spot1

-Jorge Chavez Internacional Aiport (LIM / SPJC) is the principal Airport of Peru and It is one of the most important airports in South America for both passenger transport and air cargo.
-It stands out for its enormous projections in the connection of flights between the Americas and uts strategic location has made it an important hub of the subcontinent.
-Serves more than 22,000,000 passengers and its cargo movement is 280000 TM per year.
-(LIM / SPJC) It’s located in the city of Callao, near the metropolitan area of Lima.
-Currently it has only one runway where civil and military traffic is handled.
-The airport has national routes to all the main cities of the country and international routes to the main cities of South America, Central America, North America and some others in Europe.
-Currently serves as HUB to the Avianca and LATAM Airlines.
+Jorge Chávez International Airport (LIM/SPJC) is the main airport in Peru and is one of the most important airports in South America for both passenger and air cargo transportation.
+It stands out for its enormous projections on connecting flights between America and its strategic location has made it an important hub for the subcontinent.
+It serves more than 22,000,000 passengers and its cargo movement is 280,000 MT per year.
+(LIM/SPJC) It is located in the city of Callao, near the metropolitan area of Lima.
+This airport has two runways (16L/34R) and (16R/34L) where civil and military traffic is served.

-This airport is the main operations center of the Star Peru and Peruvian Airlines airlines, airlines that operate with B737-300, B737-400 and B737-500 aircraft, as well as other airlines such as Wayra Peru that operates with Fokker 70, ATSA Peru operating with aircraft, Fokker 50, Beechcraft and Piper.
+This airport is the main operations center for Star Peru Airlines operating with B737-300 and Bombardier Dash Q400 aircraft, as well as other airlines such as ATSA Peru operating with Bombardier Dash Q400, Beechcraft and Piper aircraft.

-Don’t solely depend on the flight tracking websites to track arrivals.
-Most of the military traffic and ATSA don’t publish their ADSB data so they can pop up unexpectedly.
+Don’t rely solely on flight tracking websites to track arrivals.
+Most military and ATSA traffic does not publish its ADSB data so it may appear unexpectedly.

-Written by Clive Grant and Aldo Martinelli, Diego Jara (spot 5) – Last update January 2020.
+Written by Clive Grant and Aldo Martinelli, Diego Jara.
+Last change: June 2024 (Spot 6 added).

 Rating | |